Ditto Looper by TC Electronic Review

 How to get the most out of the Ditto Looper

 Here are a couple tips to get the most out of your Ditto Looper pedal:

 - Place it at the end of your signal chain.
 This will allow you to record guitar parts with various effects.
 For example the first layer you record could be clean, then you could overdub a rhythm guitar using a chorus effect, then you could record a distorted lead part as another layer.
 By having the pedal at the end of your signal chain, you can control the tone being recorded.
 If you placed it at the start of your chain, every layer would have the same tone as the looper would be recording a dry signal from your guitar.

 - Practice stopping the loop at the very end.
 The double-tap required to stop playback can be a little tricky to time while playing so simply practice stopping the loop at the right time.
-As an alternative, you could use a tuner pedal such as the Boss TU-3 to mute the sound when you want the loop to end.
-Of course this would only work at the end of songs or leading up to guitar breaks, but it’s a useful trick.
+As an alternative, you could use a tuner pedal (check out top tuner pedals here) to mute the sound when you want the loop playback to end.
+Of course, this would only work at the end of songs or leading up to guitar breaks, but it’s a useful trick.

 - Use the undo/redo function to add and remove a layer for a verse or chorus.

 There are so many looper pedals available and a wide range of different features makes it difficult to directly compare them.
 My Ultimate Guide to Looper Pedals will give you a thorough look at all the different features not available on the Ditto and will help you decide which looper is right for you.
 Alternatively, here are a few to check out: